Regardless of whether it is good or bad, whatever you are mentally rehearsing, can become your reality!

 If you do, you are mentally rehearsing this in your brain.
 Making connections.
-Making it easier for you brain to jump to these phrases each time you start something new, or are presented with a task.
+Making it easier for your brain to jump to these phrases each time you start something new or are presented with a task.
 Think of it like building a muscle, only it is one that you don’t want!

-I wanted to write this today to get you thinking about what goes on inside your head, and hopefully to help you to move from things that are unhelpful.
+I wanted to write this today to get you thinking about what goes on inside your head and hopefully help you move from unhelpful things.

 If you catch yourself going over things in your head that are not good for you.
 Label it as ‘mental rehearsal’ as this will remind you that you are unintentionally practising something that you do not want to acquire.

-Your brain will want to pull you back into the thought, as you might have already formed a strong connection in your mind; a habit, so to speak.
-Don’t fight it, just be aware of it, and try to bring your attention to what is real.
+Your brain will want to pull you back into the thought, as you might have already formed a strong connection in your mind, a habit, so to speak.
+Don’t fight it; be aware of it, and try to bring your attention to what is real.

-When I say real, I mean, what is going on around you.
-For example, if you catch yourself mentally rehearsing ‘I’m a failure’ while you are in work.
+When I say real, I mean what is going on around you.
+For example, if you catch yourself mentally rehearsing ‘I’m a failure’ while you are at work.
 Bring your attention to what is going on around you.
-What is in the room, who is in the room.
+What is in the room?
+Who is in the room?
 Stick with concrete facts, not your interpretation of what is going on.
-That means, pay attention to the people, furniture, noise, not ‘I’m messing up in front of people’ as that is your interpretation and is probably not correct!
+That means, pay attention to the people, furniture, noise, not ‘I’m messing up in front of people as that is your interpretation and is probably not correct!

 Change your script – practice something more helpful